PyBites-Open-Source/pybites-carbon/README.md

 3. Copying the following lines to the clipboard:

-OK that last image was bit long, but it works for any length of file of course.

-However what if you want to make an image on the fly from what's under your clipboard?
+Here is my favorite feature: make an image from code I have currently on my OS clipboard (thanks `pyperclip`):

 Try it out, copy this code: